schitizsharma/olake-ui/ui/CONTRIBUTING.md

 - Use Tailwind CSS for styling
 - Follow the project's design system
-- Ensure responsive design for all components
 - Use Ant Design components when appropriate
+- Use Phosphor Icons for UI elements that require icons

 ## Code Quality